 Solhøy demonstrates an impressive technical skill in his works, with a distinctive line technique that combines precision and playfulness.
 His line drawing method incorporates detailed and carefully crafted elements alongside open, sketchy lines, giving a sense of movement and depth to the compositions.
 The subtle treatment of color in Solhøy's work reveals a similar attention to detail.
 By allowing certain parts of the image to shine through in color while others remain in black and white, he creates a dynamic contrast that captures the viewer's attention.

-After working in Japan for a few years, he now lives in Bergen.
+After working for a few years in Japan, he now lives in Bergen.
 Solhøy is a new member of Tegnerforbundet and we warmly welcome him.

 TF: Hi Anders.
 Welcome as a new member of Tegnerforbundet.
 Can you tell us a little about your artistic work?